livingstyleguide/livingstyleguide/README.md

 ### Custom Header

-The examples in [the screenshot above](#living-style-guide-) use custom headers to have an individual look.
+The examples in [the screenshot above](#readme) use custom headers to have an individual look.
-You can add whatever HTML you want and some Sass to style it to your _styleguide.html.lsg_:
+You can add whatever HTML you want and some Sass to style it to your _styleguide.html.lsg:_

 ``` yaml
 header: |